 In January 2017, McClelland Laboratories ("McClelland") in Sparks, Nevada completed metallurgical test-work on a bulk sample created from drill core from the Esperança South area of the CDS deposit.
 This bulk sample had a head grade of approximately 1.5 g/t gold.
 McClelland tested gold recoveries using both gravity concentration and cyanidation, with both sets of tests being performed at a range of commercially reasonable grind sizes.
 Gravity alone recovery to a rougher concentrate ranged from 41% to 84%.
 Gold recovery by cyanidation was analyzed using bottle roll tests with recoveries ranging from 93% to 98%.
-Consumption of cyanide and lime were both low, an additional benefit as this reduces operating costs.
-This work is described in more detail in the news release of the Company dated February 27, 2017 (filed on SEDAR).
+Consumption of cyanide and lime were both low.
+This work is described in more detail in the news release of the Company dated February 27, 2017 (filed on SEDAR PLUS).

-In 2020, the Company received the results from six composite metallurgical samples collected from the CDS 2019 and 2020 drill programs.
+In 2020, the Company received the results from six composite metallurgical samples collected from the 2019 and 2020 drill programs.
 This test work was completed by McClelland Laboratories in Sparks, Nevada.
 This work incorporated samples with a wider range of head grades than what the Company had done in 2017.
 All six bottle roll tests returned over 96% recovery with an average recovery of 98%, (See the news release dated July 23, 2020).
-Additional testing continues to help optimize mill throughput.